cinemascience/pycinema-readthedocs/docs/source/usage.rst

 Getting Started
 ---------------

-*Example Data* Download the `example data repository. <https://github.com/cinemascience/pycinema-examples/archive/refs/tags/v2.0.zip>`_
+Download the `example data repository. <https://github.com/cinemascience/pycinema-examples/archive/refs/tags/v2.0.zip>`_

 The `cinema` command line tool can view databases using a set of `workspaces` included with the application.
 Currently, there are `view` and `explorer` workspaces, and they are called on specific databases in the following way: